rkansal47/website/content/authors/admin/_index.md

       year: 2019
 superuser: true
 highlight_name: false
-title: Raghav Kansal
+title: ""
 email: ""
 ---
 I'm Raghav, a PhD candidate at the University of California, San Diego, and part of the CMS experiment at the Large Hadron Collider at CERN.

 I work on creating/applying machine learning models for/to particle physics.
-I am particularly interested in generative models for simulating particle collisions, as well as more generally using ML for improving data collection, reconstruction, and analysis.
+I'm particularly interested in generative models for simulating particle collisions, as well as more generally using ML for improving data collection, reconstruction, and analysis.

 In the past I have worked in experimental quantum information science/AMO as well as in the intersection between neuroscience and physics.

+<b> This website is a work in progress and will be updated in the coming weeks. </b>